All nymphs

 Skadi

-Skadi is a jotun who chose her husband by his feet, claimed mountains as her dowry, and became the winter huntress of the gods.
+Skadi is a jotun who chose her husband by his feet, claimed mountains as her dowry, and became the winter huntress of the gods — a giantess who walked into Asgard and demanded justice on her own terms.

 Skadi, the Norse giantess of winter, poised with bow on a high snow ridge under pale northern light.